siimsoni/aoc2021/d13/README.md

 final position of each point was not affected by other points.

-It would also be possible to pre-calculate canvas sizes, instead of per each coordinate transformation, but I did not do that as I had already spent a good time on this.
+It would also be possible to pre-calculate canvas sizes, instead of per each coordinate transformation, but I did not do that as I had already spent a good amount of time on this.

 ### Part 2